 Note: Be sure the transmission is in PARK and the parking brake is engaged to keep the motor home from rolling.
-If the parking brake needs adjustment, see the Chassis Operator's Manual for proper adjustment instructions.
+On some chassis, the parking brake is set automatically when you shift the transmission into PARK.
+If the parking brake needs service, see the Chassis Operator's Manual or consult an authorized chassis service center.